kwaledesign/Coding-Standards/css.md

 * Component styles must not declare any explicit size constraints, allowing the module to scale to it's parent container.
 A component can be placed into a layout component, i.e. a grid; or extended with a layout class, but it must never be given an explicit width.
 * A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
-* A component's name must be unique to project - only instances of same component can have same name.
+* Avoid CSS ID selectors - components must remain non-unique, able to appear multiple times on the page.
+A component's name must be unique to project - only instances of same component can have same name.
 * Re-using a component also means re-using its behavior.
 To use the same component with differing behavior requires a sub-component.
 * Selectors must remain context free and un-coupled to HTML.
 Never use HTML elements within css selectors or cascading selectors for multiple components.
-* Avoid CSS ID selectors - components must remain non-unique, able to appear multiple times on the page.

 #### Element

-An entity of a component that extends an object to perform a certain function, namely to applying either skin or structure styles.

-Elements extend objects to build a component.
+An element is a content-dependant descendent of a component that performs a certain function and is represented by an additional class for a component.
+Elements are denoted by the use of `__` (double underscores) i.e. `.component-name__element-name`.

-* Elements are context-dependant (only make sense within their parent)
+* Elements are context-dependant - they are only used within the context of their parent component.
-* Element name must be unique within the scope of its component
+* Element name must be unique within the scope of its component and must have a unique name to be used within a css rule
-* Elements can be repeated within a block e.g. tabs or navigation elements
+* Elements can be repeated within a component, i.e. tabs or navigation elements
-* Must have a unique name to be used within a css rule
 * An element's class name includes its component-name and element-name to maintain the elements context, maintain control of the cascade, and avoid location-dependant selectors [[2]](README.md#works-cited).

-******An object__element is an additional class for a component (__)
-// element = An element is a part of a component that performs a certain function.
-Elements are context-dependent: they only make sense in the context of the component that they belong to.
-// ex element (menu__item is an element of menu)
+Example:
 ```html
 <ul class="object">
   <li class="object__element">home</li>
 </ul>
 ```
+# ?????????????????????
 #### Sub-Component
 a variant of a component that inherits all the styles of its parent, but differs in skin, layout, positioning, or behavior.
 By creating a sub-component within an